torproject/stem/docs/faq.rst

 What is Stem?
 -------------

 Stem is a Python controller library that you can use to interact with `Tor <https://www.torproject.org/>`_.
-With it you can write scripts and applications with capabilities similar to `Vidalia <https://www.torproject.org/getinvolved/volunteer.html.en#project-vidalia>`_ and `arm <https://www.atagar.com/arm/>`_.
+With it you can write scripts and applications with capabilities similar `arm <https://www.atagar.com/arm/>`_.

 From a technical standpoint, Stem is a Python implementation of Tor's `directory <https://gitweb.torproject.org/torspec.git/tree/dir-spec.txt>`_ and `control specifications <https://gitweb.torproject.org/torspec.git/tree/control-spec.txt>`_. `To get started see our tutorials! <tutorials.html>`_